ChaengieDC/ChaengieDC/README.md

 📒 For the future, I'm planning on learning PHP, Symfony and C#.
 🎨 I love creating things !!
 I have many ideas running through my mind and hope I'll be able to make them all come true one day !!

-⏰ I'm currently working on my first project: [Collect SEKAI](https://github.com/ChaengieDC/Collect-SEKAI).
+⏰ I'm currently working on my first big project: [Collect SEKAI](https://github.com/ChaengieDC/Collect-SEKAI).